mbokulic/notes/data_science/feature_engineering.md

     * they will make the column randomization hyperparameter (*colsample_bytree*) work weirdly.
 The categorical column will always be present (because it is split into so many individual columns), while the non-categorical columns will almost never appear together.
  * It may lead to out of memory errors in case it creates too many columns.
 The solution is sparse matrices, where available.
 They store only non-zero values.
  * not an issue for H2o since it doesn’t one hot encode
+ * (but there is no solution) I guess the solution is to pick only the top N categories

 **Label encoding.** Turn category values into numbers of a single column.
 In most cases it doesn't work, since numbers imply an ordering.
 But it can work with ordinal values (eg, economy / business class in a plane, max education level, etc) or other variables where being close in number implies being close on the target.
 With linear and NNs it probably won't work.